Wakhan: Modern history

 In 1949, when Mao Zedong completed the Communist takeover of China, the borders were permanently closed, sealing off the 2,000-year-old caravan route and turning the corridor into a cul-de-sac.
 When the Soviets invaded Afghanistan in December 1979, they occupied the Wakhan and built strong military posts at Sarhad-e Broghil and elsewhere.
 To facilitate access they built a bridge across the Pamir River at Prip, near Gaz Khan.
 However, the area did not see fighting.

 In 2010 the Wakhan was reported to be peaceful and unaffected by the war in the rest of Afghanistan.

 Demographics

 Wakhan is sparsely populated.
-The total population is estimated at about 10,600.
+The total population is estimated at 10,600.
 Wakhi and Kyrgyz are the major ethnic groups of Wakhan.
 Most of its inhabitants speak the Vakhi or Wakhi language (x̌ik zik), and belong to an ethnic group known as Vakhi or Wakhi.
 Nomadic Kyrgyz herders live at the higher altitudes.

 According to a 2003 report by the United Nations Environment Programme and Food and Agriculture Organization, the population of Wakhan suffers from lack of education, poverty, ill health, food insecurity and opium addiction.